 - Biological hazard warning

 Sign wording.
 The wording of any sign should be easily read and concise.
 The sign should contain sufficient information to be easily understood.
-The wording should make a positive, rather than negative suggestion and should be accurate in fact.
+The wording should make a positive, rather than negative, suggestion and should be factually accurate.

 More on this topic:

 Safety.BLR.com - Making Safety Training and Compliance Easier